outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

   - can you exert control on variance distribution of resources (power, energy, info) to produce changes in default physics at scale?

-  - can you exert operations on uncertainties to aggregate uncertainties or produce emergent certainties (aligning sub-atomic uncertainties, variance distribution, superpositions)
+  - can you exert operations on uncertainties (and uncertainty objects & attributes like measurement/calculation potential, changes/patterns in change rules) to aggregate uncertainties or produce emergent certainties
+    - aligning uncertainties (variance/variance generator distribution, superpositions) to produce certainties (measurement threshold, energy concentration, information)

   - visualize: